 - Where: Camp Jewell, Colebrook, CT (transportation provided)

-Kairos, adapted to mean "God's time", is an intensive, three day, weekend experience that invites close examination of our relationships with God, ourselves, and others in a communal and reflective setting.
-This Catholic & Ignatian Retreat welcomes students of all faiths as well as those with no particular faith background and is open to anyone who has not attended a Kairos Retreat before.
+Kairos, adapted to mean "God's time", is an intensive, three-day weekend experience that invites close examination of our relationships with others, ourselves, and God in a communal and reflective setting.
+This retreat welcomes students of all faiths as well as those who are spiritual searchers.

 If you have participated in a Kairos Retreat before, we welcome you to the Fairfield University Kairos Community.
 You are encouraged to apply to be a Kairos leader and participate in Community activities, such as Fourth Day, which occur, regularly throughout each semester.

 Download Leadership Application.

 Sign up to receive the 4th Day Community Newsletter for events and community updates.
 All who have been on a Kairos Retreat are welcome to register.